Debbie Rosenkranz books a non-smoking room at a Days Inn hotel. But when she arrives, she’s offered a smoking room. Does the hotel owe her anything?

-Question: I have a concern that I tried addressing with a specific Days Inn and with Wyndham, which owns Days Inn, but have not received a response.
+I have a concern that I tried addressing with a specific Days Inn and with Wyndham, which owns Days Inn, but have not received a response.
 I recently stayed at the Days Inn in Fernandina Beach, Fla.
-I made a reservation for a non-smoking room and was given a smoking room when I checked it.
+Despite reserving a non-smoking room, I ended up with a smoking room when I checked in.

-I spoke with a manager, who told me he was sorry he couldn’t offer me a non-smoking room.
+When I spoke with a manager, he expressed regret that a non-smoking room couldn’t be provided.
 The only rooms the hotel had left to sell were smoking rooms.